 In collaboration RISD’s department of History of Art and Visual Culture, the Museum offers selected art-history concentrators an opportunity to earn HAVC credit working for a semester in a curatorial department or with the Museum’s conservator, depending on departmental needs.
 This program, administered by HAVC, allows students to learn firsthand about the behind-the-scenes activities in the Museum.
 Click here for more info.

 RISD Graduate Research Assistantships in the RISD Museum

 The Museum participates in RISD’s Graduate Studies Research Assistantship program, allowing selected graduate students to work in the Museum for the academic year.
 Openings vary and usually range from curatorial to museum education, installation, and graphic design, providing students insight into potential career paths in museums.
 Graduate Studies administers the program.

 Summer Internship Program

 The RISD Museum’s paid summer internships offer undergraduate and graduate students the opportunity to gain professional experience.
 Working within one of the Museum’s departments, interns receive an honorarium and contribute to timely projects to learn about the various activities that take place in the Museum.
 Participants are encouraged to arrange for academic credit at their home institutions.
-Applications are due February 28.
-Download the 2014 guidelines for full descriptions of each position and more information.
+The deadline for submitting applications is January 25, 2015.
+Download the 2015 guidelines for full descriptions of each position and more information.
 Click here to apply now.

 Various departments in the Museum have work/study opportunities for RISD students.
 For more information, contact Academic Programs.